JOIN THE DAY OF ACTION NOW AND STAND AGAINST CENSORSHIP

-Sign the open letter to world governments: using the Internet safely and privately is a human right.
-Don’t restrict VPNs!
+Sign the letter to world leaders: using the Internet safely and privately is a human right.
+Don’t ban VPNs!

 Letter text